-In a video from Thacker Pass this morning, Max describes the status of the legal efforts to Protect Thacker Pass / Peehee Mu’huh.
+In a video from Thacker Pass this morning, Max describes the status of the legal efforts to Protect Thacker Pass.

 Yesterday, a judge in the federal court in Reno heard arguments on a preliminary injunction motion filed against the Bureau of Land Management (BLM) and Lithium Nevada Corporation (LNC) by the four environmental organizations who are suing the BLM and LNC.
 The lawsuit claims the Record of Decision by the BLM violates the Federal Land Policy and Management Act (FLPMA) and the National Environmental Policy Act (NEPA).
 On June 8, the group filed the injunction motion to prevent the BLM and LNC from proceeding with mine construction until their lawsuit is heard in court.In court yesterday, the judge heard arguments from the BLM and Lithium Nevada, as well as lawyers for the four environmental groups.
 The judge did not decide on the injunction motion yesterday, but we expect a decision on this motion by July 29.

-On Tuesday, Reno Sparks Indian Colony and People of Red Mountain filed a motion to intervene in this case.
-This means that Reno Sparks Indian Colony and People of Red Mountain want to join the lawsuit against BLM and LNC as plaintiffs.
+On Tuesday, Reno Sparks Indian Colony filed a motion to intervene in this case.
+This means that Reno Sparks Indian Colony want to join the lawsuit against BLM and LNC as plaintiffs.

 We will continue to use all legal tools available to us to fight the Thacker Pass Lithium Mine, despite the National Historic Preservation Act being a weak law.
 Whether we like it or not, the court exists, the federal government believes it has jurisdiction over this land, and so we must fight the mine using these tools.
 But we will not count on these legal tools working, and so that is why we continue to occupy the land in opposition to the mine.

-There are three key decisions we are waiting on: the judge’s decision about whether to let Reno Sparks Indian Colony and People of Red Mountain to join the case; the decision on the injunction motion from the four environmental groups, and the decision from the BLM about whether to issue the permit for archeological digging.
-If the judge decides not to allow Reno Sparks Indian Colony and People of Red Mountain to join the case and rejects the injunction motion, and the BLM decides to issue the permit, then Far Western Archeology Research Group can commence digging as soon as July 29.
+There are three key decisions we are waiting on: the judge’s decision about whether to let Reno Sparks Indian Colony to join the case; the decision on the injunction motion from the four environmental groups, and the decision from the BLM about whether to issue the permit for archeological digging.
+If the judge decides not to allow Reno Sparks Indian Colony to join the case and rejects the injunction motion, and the BLM decides to issue the permit, then Far Western Archeology Research Group can commence digging as soon as July 29.

 However, we hope at least one of these decisions goes our way, in which case digging could be delayed until August.

 We have each other!
 We must join together, and take advantage of any time we gain to continue to pressure the people in power, and prepare to put our bodies on the line.
-We will continue to pressure the Secretary of the Interior, Deb Haaland, our representatives in government, and local officials to rescind existing permits and deny the outstanding permits for this mine, and to meet with the Reno Sparks Indian Colony and People of Red Mountain and listen to their concerns.
+We will continue to pressure the Secretary of the Interior, Deb Haaland, our representatives in government, and local officials to rescind existing permits and deny the outstanding permits for this mine, and to meet with regional native people and listen to their concerns.